N-Glycan Modification and Site Analysis Services

 Service at MtoZ Biolabs

 MtoZ Biolabs provides comprehensive N-Glycan Modification and Site Analysis Services to support biomedical research, biopharmaceutical development, and biomarker discovery.
-Our service offers high-resolution site-specific glycosylation profiling, ensuring precise identification, quantification, and structural characterization of N-glycans across diverse biological and therapeutic protein samples.
+Our platform offers high-resolution, site-specific glycosylation profiling to ensure precise identification, quantification, and structural characterization of N-glycans across diverse biological and therapeutic protein samples.
+Using cutting-edge LC-MS/MS instruments together with glycopeptide enrichment methods, including HILIC, lectin affinity chromatography, and solid-phase extraction, we deliver confident glycan assignment and detailed glycoform characterization.
+Advanced fragmentation strategies such as HCD, EThcD, and CID further enhance structural resolution and site-level specificity.
+To meet the needs of both focused validation and large-scale discovery, MtoZ Biolabs offers two complementary analytical approaches:

 Analysis Workflow